45+ Sewing Hacks That Everyone Needs In Their Kit

-Cutting the fabric evenly is an integral and foremost part of the sewing craft.
-If you have dull scissors, the fabric will tear and fray, leaving you with less to work with, or ruining a project altogether.
-Hence, keeping your scissors sharp is extremely important.
+Cutting the fabric evenly and smoothly is an integral part of any sewing project If you have dull scissors, the fabric will tear and fray, leaving you with less to work with, or ruining a project altogether.
+Hence, keeping your scissors sharp is vital.

 Pipe Cleaners to Clean Machine

-If you want to keep your sewing machine intact, you must always ensure it is taken care of and cleaned relatively often.
-The pipe cleaners get into the nook and crannies of your machine and clean it in an efficient and effortless way.
+If you want to keep your sewing machine running smoothly, you must always ensure it is taken care of and cleaned relatively often.
+Pipe cleaners are a secret weapon here, as they get into all the nooks and crannies of your machine and clean it in an efficient and effortless way.

 DIY Weights

-Holding light fabric down while trying to trace out a pattern can be challenging, especially if you are using those thin tissue paper patterns, and not a cardboard template.
-Often, you do not want to use a pen or too many pins if the fabric you are cutting is delicate.
+Holding light fabric down while trying to trace out a pattern can be challenging, especially if you are using those thin fly-away tissue paper patterns, and not a cardboard template.
+Often, you do not want to use a pen to trace (which can leave marks on the fabric, or to try to hold it in place with many pins if the fabric you are cutting is delicate.

 Staystitching

-All those who stitch professionally or frequently know the importance of staystitching.
-It is a row of stitches on a piece of fabric to keep its shape intact, and it’s especially used on curved edges.
+All those who sew professionally or frequently know the importance of staystitching.
+It is a row of stitches on a piece of fabric to keep its shape intact, and it’s especially used on curved edges or on any jersey or stretchy fabric.
 This amazing hack will help you with this task!

 Fray Prevention

-If you are tired of finding frays in your fabric while stitching and want to stop it immediately, try to use a pair of pinking scissors that have serrated edges.
-These pinking scissors are spring-loaded and pop open after every cut.
+If you are tired of finding loose frayed edges on your fabric while stitching and want to stop it immediately, try to use a pair of pinking scissors that have serrated edges.
+These pinking scissors are spring-loaded and pop open after every cut just like regular scissors.

 No More Thread Tangling

 Threads might tangle a lot while sewing.
-So, don’t worry, as we have a hack for no more thread tangling endeavors.
-If you ever took a look your tailor’s sewing kit, you would have surely noticed a circular beeswax box.
+But, don’t worry, as we have a hack for helping with this annoying scenario.
+If you have ever taken a look at your tailor’s professional sewing kit, you would surely notice a circular beeswax within easy reach.

 Avoid Pin Hitting

-Suppose you are exhausted from hitting the pins you use to keep the fabric intact while sewing; you may try to place them horizontally.
-This way, the pins will not be in your way while you work, plus they will be visible.
+If you are an avid sewer, we can guess that you are exhausted from hitting the pins you use to keep the fabric in place while sewing with the needle of your sewing machine.
+This is the reason for many needle changes and can slow you down.
+You will want to try placing the pins horizontally.
+This way, the pins will not be in your way while you work, plus they will be visible, and easy to remove.

 Making Scissors Handy

-To say that scissors are only required when you need to cut the fabric at the beginning would be a wrong assumption as they are needed throughout the sewing process.
+To say that scissors are only required when you need to cut the fabric in the initial stages of your sewing project is wrong.
+They are an essential sewing aide needed throughout the sewing process.
 However, many times, you might forget where you put your scissors.

 Use Binder Clips

-The most common problem while sewing a lightweight fabric is holding them intact on the surface.
+The most common problem while sewing a lightweight or really stretchy fabric is holding the two pieces in place without them moving.
 There is a fantastic hack that will help you when the situation arises.
-Use a binder or office clips to hold your fabric in place while sewing.
+Use a binder or office clips to hold the layers together without them being able to move or distort.

 Steel Wool to Sharpen your Needles